-- 1. If you are using an external database, add the appropriate database driver to the WebLogic CLASSPATH. - 2.
-Add ap-mto-runtime.jar into your WebLogic CLASSPATH of every server that hosts a container service (servers hosting apMain, apContainer, apMonitorNode, or apProxyNode).
-This JAR file is located in install_dir/archives.
-Note that if you do not install ap-mtoruntime.jar on the server running apMain, several Business Transaction Management system services will be displayed as degraded in the Business Transaction Management Console.
+- 2. Install ap-mto-runtime.jar into the WAS\install\dir/lib directory of every server that hosts the container service (servers hosting apMain, apContainer, apMonitorNode, apProxyNode, apPerformanceServer, and apTransactionServer).
+Business Transaction Management supplies this file in install\dir/ archives.
+Note that if you do not install ap-mto-runtime.jar into the server running apMain, several Business Transaction Management system services will be displayed as degraded in the Business Transaction Management Console. - 3.
+Use the WebSphere Administrative Console to specify Initial Heap Size of no less than 256, and Maximum Heap Size of no less than 1024. - 4.
+Enable global security on WAS. - 5.
+Set up an administrative user.